-Most of Alan Rhody's professional life has been spent loitering at the intersection of art, technology, communications and business.
-His artistic interests and skills have been successfully integrated into his previous career paths in the fields of holography and software development.
-He is now a full-time artist.
+Most of Alan Rhody's professional life has been spent working at the intersection of art, technology, communications and business.
+His artistic interests and skills have been successfully integrated into his previous career paths in the fields of holography and software design.
+He is currently a full-time artist.

-Recent Artist-in-Residence / Awards: In 2017 Rhody returned to Ohio State University's Physics Dept to complete Phase Two of his art project, which incorporated holography and sculpture.
+Recent Artist-in-Residence / Awards: In 2019 Rhody returned to Ohio State University's Physics Dept to complete Phase Three of a signature art project, which incorporates holography and sculpture.
+Phase Two (2017) resulted in gallery-quality prototypes.
 The previous year (2016), Rhody was awarded an Artist-in-Residence from HoloCenter (NYC), which enabled him to use the specialized lasers and optical equipment at Ohio State University to make holograms of his stone sculptures.
 In 2016 he was also awarded an Artist-in-Residence at the Towson Arts Collective (sculpture).

-Recent Exhibitions: In 2017 Rhody was invited to participate in three juried shows: two at Circle Gallery (Annapolis, MD) and one at Columbia Art Center (Columbia, MD).
+Recent Exhibitions: 2019 began with a display at the Maryland Hall for Creative Arts in Annapolis.
+In 2018, Rhody was invited to participate in shows throught the region (MD: Colunbia Art Center, Circle Gallery; PA: Arthous Projects Gallery; NY: Art at Leeds Gallery; WVA: Ice House Gallery), plus one online show (Curve Gallery).
+His work was also included in a book commemorating the Maryland Federation of Art's 50th anniversary.
+In 2017, Rhody was invited to participate in three juried shows: two at Circle Gallery (Annapolis, MD) and one at Columbia Art Center (Columbia, MD).
 His work was also displayed at Y:ART Gallery (Baltimore, MD).
 In December 2016, Rhody was part of an exhibition at The Gallery (Catonsville, MD) that showcased the work of the John Himes School of Stone Sculpture.

 2013 - Present